TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC2340R5/drivers/nvsexternal/README.md

 * The example will output the region attributes as defined by `CONFIG_NVSEXTERNAL`.

-* The example checks if the string, "SimpleLink SDK Non-Volatile Storage (NVS) Example" is present in non-volatile storage.
+* The example checks if the string,
+  "SimpleLink SDK Non-Volatile Storage (NVS) SPI Example." is present in non-volatile storage.
     * If present, the string is displayed to the UART console.
 The entire flash sector is then erased.
     * If not present, the string is written to the non-volatile storage.